Wave packets, "negative times" and the elephant in the room: The elephant in the room

 The difficulty is already evident if the number of pathways reduced to two \cite{DSL2}.
 Consider a Mach-Zehnder interferometer (MZI), with a small magnetic field introduced in such a way that a particle with a spin spends in it durations $\t_1$ and $\t_2$, if travelling via its first and the second arm, respectively.
 On exit from the interferometer, at a location which the particle can reach via each arm with amplitudes $\A_1$ and $\A_2$, the spin's angle of rotation is given by \cite{DSL2}

 With only a few {\it apriori} restrictions on the amplitudes $\A_{1,2}$, the real part of the \e{complex time} in the square brackets is not an acceptable duration.
-It can be zero, prompting suspicion of violation of Einstein'e relativity, or negative, or even exceed the time it takes the particle to travel to the chosen location \cite{DSL2}, Whoever wishes to avoid unsavoury sensationalism, is forced to admit the failure of inferring a meaningful duration by combining $\t_1$ and $\t_2$, unless the interference between the paths is destroyed.
+It can be zero, prompting suspicion of violation of Einstein's relativity, or negative, or even exceed the time it takes the particle to travel to the chosen location \cite{DSL2}.
+Whoever wishes to avoid unsavoury sensationalism, is forced to accept impossibility of inferring a meaningful duration by combining $\t_1$ and $\t_2$, unless the interference between the paths is destroyed.
 This must be, we note, a consequence of the Uncertainty Principle \cite{FeynL}.

 Below we will show that the same problem will occur if, instead of employing Larmor precession, one chooses to monitor the position of the wave packet exiting the interferometer.
-As with the Larmor clock, the Uncertainty Principle is resonsible- the same elephant in a different room.
+As with the Larmor clock, the Uncertainty Principle is responsible - the same elephant in a different room.